PlasmaFAIR/fortitude/README.md

 ## Usage:

-After installing, you can view available commands simply by calling:
+After installing, you can view available commands by calling:

 ```bash
 $ fortitude